-Population- and area-weighted exposure data are obtained from CARB, and it is presented in Figure 2-4.
-This figure shows Over time, Santa Barbara that since 1990 both exposure indicators have decreased over time and that these air quality indicators have been very low during the last several years due to dramatic improvements in local air quality.
+The population- and area-weighted exposure data obtained from CARB is presented in Figure 2-4.
+This figure shows that both exposure indicators have decreased over time and that these air quality indicators have been very low during the last several years due to dramatic improvements in local air quality.
 The values are near zero since ozone levels in the County rarely exceed 0.09 ppm for an hour period.